Xinglab/PEGASAS/README.md

                         Number of parallel processes for KS enrichment calculation --plotting            Makes plots to inspect K-S enrichment scores
   ```
+Note:
+About input geneSignatureList format: PEGASAS can take multipel gene signatures in one file, which requries a minor modification of gmt (full name of the signature after '>' is removed).
+See example file under ([data]https://github.com/Xinglab/PEGASAS/tree/master/PEGASAS/data) folder for details.\

  ##### Step 2: Pathway activity-correlated events
 PEGASAS can perform correlation analysis to identify pathway-associated events from the pathway acitivity measurements generated in Step 1 and alternative splicing(or editing, etc.) events.
 For details of this step, see below:
  ```